-- Spread chocolate cream on top of the second slice and place the last slice on top.
+- Spread chocolate cream on top of the second slice and place the last piece on top.

-- Coat the cake on all the sides and tops with the cream until you get a nice outer layer.
-Put the remaining cream in a pastry bag with piping mouth and put it together with the cake in the refrigerator for 10 minutes.
+- Coat the cake on all sides and top with the cream until you get a nice outer layer.
+Put the remaining cream in a pastry bag with a star piping mouth (like Wilton 1M) and put it together with the cake in the refrigerator for 10 minutes.

-- Then pipe the roses on the cake and afterwards put it back in the refrigerator.
+- Then pipe the roses on the cake and put the cake back in the refrigerator.

-- Heat the cream until it is almost boiling, turn the heat off.
+- Heat the cream until it is almost boiling, and turn it off.¼ cup cream

-- Stir the chocolate through the cream until it's dissolved.
+- Stir the chocolate through the cream until it's dissolved.1¾ oz.
+Milk Chocolate

-- Place the chocolate in a piping bag with narrow pointed mouth and let it cool slightly.
+- Place the chocolate in a piping bag with a narrow pointed mouth (I used a Wilton 002 piping tip) and let it cool slightly.

-- Remove the cake from the refrigerator and spray on each rosette a drop ganache.
+- Remove the cake from the refrigerator and spray on each rosette a drop of ganache.

 - Refrigerator - Store the chocolate truffle cake loosely covered in the fridge for up to 5 days.